-- A voter can return his or her own voted ballot in person or by mail to the Supervisors of Elections' office. - Only overseas voters can return a voted ballot by fax to the Supervisor of Elections' office.
+- A voter can return his or her own voted ballot in person or by mail to the Supervisors of Elections' office. - Only overseas voters have the option to return a voted ballot by fax to the Supervisor of Elections' office. - No voted ballots may not be returned by email or other electronic means. - A limit exists to the number of voted vote-by-mail ballots that may be returned by a person other than the voter.